expath/xpath-ng/tuple-decomposition.md

 ## Use Cases

-There are many cases where fixed size sequences (*tuple sequences*) may be used such as points, complex and rational numbers, sin/cos, and mul/div.
-This makes extracting data from these simpler, and may also be used to aid readability by assigning descriptive names to each of the tuple items.
+There are many cases where fixed size sequences may be used such as points, complex and rational numbers, sin/cos, and mul/div.
+This makes extracting data from these simpler, and may also be used to aid readability by assigning descriptive names to each of the items in the sequence.

 ### Potential Confusion and Complexity

 From a user's perspective it would be confusing if an item in the sequence is an empty sequence, as the items after that would be assigned to the wrong variable.
-However, this is no different from them using the long form to extract the values from the tuple sequence.
+However, this is no different from them using the long form to extract the values from the sequence.

 There is a potential for confusion if changing from a sequence return type to an array, where the code may subsequently raise an `err:FOAY0001` error.
 The reason for this is hidden from the user.